-Progress and Assessment

-Whilst the pupils are learning and having fun, the teachers are constantly assessing their progress within lessons and, three times per year, teachers use our bespoke Belmont Progress Tracker on a system called Pupil Asset.

-At the beginning of the year pupils are set targets in all subject areas and throughout the year teachers assess against these targets ensuring they are making outstanding progress in all areas.
+Progress and Assessment Whilst the pupils are learning and having fun, the teachers are constantly assessing their progress within lessons and, three times per year, teachers use our bespoke Belmont Progress Tracker on a system called Pupil Asset.
+At the start of the year pupils are set targets in English an Maths and throughout the year teachers assess against these targets ensuring they are making outstanding progress in all areas.
 If the expected progress is not being made pupils are placed on one of our relevant intervention programmes that will meet their academic or social and emotional needs.
 Pupils are also made aware of the EHCP outcomes and teachers support them to make progress to meet their targets in these areas through lessons and interventions.
-Pupils are able to track their own progress: Academic, Personal, Behaviour and Attendance in the Personal Progress Files.

 We offer a wealth of interventions to our pupils and this is deemed as an invaluable strength within our school.
-To mention a few we have Literacy (Dancing Bears and Apple and Pears); Numeracy (Numicon); SULP (Speak up and listen); Lego Friends (Social development); Motor Skills (physical development); Active Listening (counselling); Relax Kids (managing anxiety); Yoga (physical development); Therapeutic play; Behaviour Mentoring; Heartmath (managing behaviour); Self esteem and Making Up sessions.
+To mention a few we have Talk for Writing, Toe by Toe, Language for Thinking, Fizzy (physical development); Active Listening (counselling); Relax Kids (managing anxiety); Yoga (physical development); Therapeutic play; Behaviour Mentoring and many more.
 Through exceptional staff and pupils relationships, a relevant and accessible curriculum and robust and rigorous tracking of progress, we ensure our pupils are successful in all areas of their school life and are well prepared for their next steps.